buildpacks/spec/buildpack.md

 ### CNB Terminology

 A **buildpack** is a directory containing a `buildpack.toml`.
-A buildpack analyzes application source code and determines the best way to build it.
+Buildpacks analyze application source code and determine the best way to build it.

 A **buildpack group**, or **group**, is a list of one or more buildpacks that are designed to work together - for example, a buildpack that provides `node` and a buildpack that provides `npm`.